ReactiveBayes/GraphPPL.jl/docs/src/user-guide.md

 #### Portal option

-To assign a factor node's local portal for all outbound messages user may use a `portal` option:
+To assign a factor node's local portal for all outbound messages the user may use a `portal` option:

 ```julia
 y ~ NormalMeanVariance(m, v) where { portal = LoggerPortal() } # Log all outbound messages with `LoggerPortal` portal